bullet-train-co/magic_test/README.md

 ### Running the Example Test

 1. Open `test/system/basics_test.rb` in your editor of choice.
-2. Run `MAGIC_TEST=1 rails test test/system/basics_test.rb` on the shell or if you run `bundle binstubs magic_test` you can run your tests with `bin/magic test test/system/basics_test.rb`.
+2. Run `bin/magic test test/system/basics_test.rb` on your shell.

 This results in three windows: